Archives & collections

 Access, location and appointments

 Enquiries from genealogists or biographers regarding former students and staff at any point in the RCA’s history are welcome, but please be advised that in many cases we can provide only limited personal information, and, in the case of alumni, sometimes no more than confirmation of department and year of graduation (1898 onwards).
 We do not hold records of students who graduated prior to 1898.
-Limited amounts of material relating to earlier incarnations of the College may be found at the National Archives and the Victoria & Albert Museum.
+Limited amounts of material relating to forerunners of the College, including the National Art Training School/South Kensington School, may be found at the National Archives and the Victoria & Albert Museum.

-Visitors are often allowed to make copies of materials for private study as long as copyright restrictions are observed.
+Visitors are often allowed to make copies of materials for private study as long as copyright restrictions are observed and the appropriate forms are completed.
 Equally, staff can often supply digital copies of materials to researchers working remotely, under the same terms, and are happy to advise.

 Archive and Related Collections